IndicoDataSolutions/Indico-Solutions-Toolkit/README.md

 * Tools to assist with creating and copying workflow structures.
 * Get metrics for all model IDs in a model group to see how well fields are performing after more labeling.
 * Compare two models via bar plot and data tables.
-* Highlighting extraction predictions on source PDFs.
-* A simple Staggered loop implementation to identify high error documents and inject reviewed results into dev tasks.
 * Train a document classification model without labeling.
 * An AutoReview class to assist with automated acceptance/rejection of model predictions.
 * Common manipulation of prediction/workflow results.